SunBentBoulders/Dream-Dash-Mobile/README.md

 # Dream Dash

-> Single-player, continuous runner javaScript game, built with Phaser and compiled for mobile with Cocoon.
+> Single-player, continuous runner javascript game, built with Phaser and compiled for mobile with Cocoon.
-> Find your way through dreams, dodging enemy ghosts and collecting alarm clocks to help wake you up
+> Find your way through dreams, dodging enemy ghosts and collecting alarm clocks to help wake you up.

 ## Engineering Team